-When another artist opens your model, they expect all textures to be present, and to load without errors.
-They also expect textures and materials to have meaningful names.
-Production artists find it very frustrating to have to search for textures or to waste time figuring out which texture or material is which.
+When another artist opens your model, they expect all of the bitmap textures you used to be present and to load without errors.
+They also expect all of the bitmap texture files and materials within your model to have meaningful names.
+Production artists find it very frustrating when they have to search for bitmap texture files or waste time figuring out which bitmap texture goes where and what each material represents.
+As such, it's important to remember to do the following things:

-Remember that your model will most likely be merged into a scene with other models.
-When the textures and materials are named correctly, it makes it easy to find, edit, and replace them if needed.
+Remember that your model will often be merged into another scene with other models.
+When the bitmap textures and materials are named correctly, it makes it much easier for an artist to find, edit, and replace them as needed.

 Which textures would you rather work with?

-In addition to giving your textures and materials meaningful names, you should also strip out all map paths referenced within your application.
-Otherwise, error messages will appear when your scene is loaded, stating that your textures can't be found even if they're included with the model.
+In addition to giving your bitmap textures and materials meaningful names, you also need strip out all bitmap paths referenced within your 3d application.
+If you don’t do this, error messages will appear when your scene is loaded, stating that your bitmaps can’t be found even when they’re included with the model.
+See below for more specifics.

 No Texture Paths

-Your model should contain no references to texture paths.
-The ZIP or RAR file you upload should be set up with a "flat" file structure (no subfolders) so that by default, all the files will extract into a single folder.
+Your model should contain no explicit bitmap texture paths within them.
+Instead, the ZIP or RAR file you upload should be set up with a “flat” file structure (no subfolders) so that by default, all the files will extract into a single folder.

-The flat structure is necessary because customers don't like sifting through multiple subfolders for texture files, nor do they like an unfamiliar folder structure being created on their computer.
-It also confuses many customers when they see an unfamiliar folder path in texture references within the model.
-A customer who wants a separate folder for textures prefers to create the folder and move the textures there himself so he knows exactly where they are.
+The flat file structure is necessary for several reasons.
+First, customers don’t like sifting through multiple subfolders for bitmap texture files.
+Second, they don’t like an unfamiliar folder structure being created on their computer that they have to integrate into their own production pipeline.
+A customer who wants a separate folder structure for bitmap textures prefers to create folders themselves and move the bitmap textures there after opening so they know exactly where they are.

 The video above shows how to create a ZIP or RAR file with a flat folder structure.

-Make sure your textures and materials are set up as follows:
+Make sure your bitmap textures and materials are set up as follows:

 Materials that are not used in the scene are not referenced by the scene.
 For example, if you use 3ds Max, materials not used in the scene should not be present in the Material Editor.

-Most 3D software applications have a tool for packaging textures with the model, ensuring all textures are present in the ZIP file.
-See your application's Help for information on how to do this.
+Most 3D software applications have a tool for packaging bitmap textures with the model, ensuring all required bitmaps are present in the archive file.
+See your application’s Help for information on how to do this.